Kalan-Lab/lsaBGC-Pan/README.md

 ### Example Commands:

-Perform analysis using a directory of AntiSMASH Results as input:
+Perform analysis using a directory of AntiSMASH results as input:

 ```bash
 lsaBGC-Pan -a AntiSMASH_Results/ -o Pan_Results/ -c 10
 ```

-Provide a directory of AntiSMASH Results as input and incorporate GECCO BGC predictions as well:
+Provide a directory of AntiSMASH results as input and incorporate GECCO BGC predictions as well:

 ```bash
 lsaBGC-Pan -a AntiSMASH_Results/ -o Pan_Results/ -c 10 -rg
 ```

-Provide a directory of genomes in FASTA format for GECCO-based BGC predictions and analysis:
+Provide a directory of genomes in FASTA format for GECCO-based BGC predictions and analysis (only works for bacteria):

 ```bash
 lsaBGC-Pan -g Directory_of_Genomes_in_FASTA/ -o Pan_Results/ -c 10